rxleska/COMS-418-Voronoi-Generator/Project/README.md

     - q/Q: print out the current Event Queue.
     - l/L: print out the current Beach Line.

+    - [/{ : increase the speed of the animation.
+    - ]/} : decrease the speed of the animation.

 The following controls are available after the animation is finished:

     - d/D: print out the current Voronoi Diagram as a DCEL.